Kacper Łopata: Barnsley

 On 6 June 2023, Łopata signed a four-year contract with League One club Barnsley.
 He made his debut at Oakwell in a 7–0 win over Port Vale on 5 August.
 Bobby Hassell, the club's interim director of football, noted that he "started the season in brilliant form and integrated smoothly into the squad".
 However, a clavicle fracture saw him lose his place in Neill Collins's team and he found stiff competition for defensive places upon his return to fitness.

 On 1 February 2024, Łopata joined Port Vale on loan for the remainder of the 2023–24 season.
 Manager Andy Crosby and director of football David Flitcroft said that he would strengthen the club's defensive options.
 He made his debut at Vale Park in a 1–0 defeat to Leyton Orient on 6 February, earning praise from interim manager Will Ryder for his performance.
 However, he could not gain a first-team place under new manager Darren Moore.

 On 29 August 2024, Łopata joined Scottish Premiership club Ross County on loan for the 2024–25 season.
 He said he hoped the move would improve his chances of getting an international call-up.
 He featured 31 times in the campaign.

 On 14 August 2025, Łopata joined League Two club Bristol Rovers on loan for the 2025–26 season.
+He said he had an attachment to the club after growing up near the Memorial Stadium.
+He had an unfortunate debut, however, as he was substituted at half-time in a defeat at Chesterfield as manager Darrell Clarke recorganised the team following a red card for right-back Joel Senior.
+On 6 January, he returned to Barnsley after his loan was ended early.
+He had made 17 appearances in all competitions for Rovers, and had been sent off in his penultimate appearance for a reckless challenge on Swindon Town's Gavin Kilkenny.

+On 15 January 2026, he returned to League Two on loan at Walsall until the end of the 2025–26 season as head coach Mat Sadler looked to increase his defensive options.
+Sadler spoke out the following month to say that Łopata's presence had allowed him to shake up the team's defence.

+Lechia Gdánsk

+On 25 August 2026, Łopata returned to Poland to sign for I liga club Lechia Gdańsk for an undisclosed fee.